pythonsingapore/pugs-org-sg/content/20171009-agm-announce.md

 9pm.<br/>
 Venue is still not confirmed.

 This is an election year.
-We will select and vote on who will be on the Executive committee.
+We will select and vote among those present at the AGM on who will be on the new Executive committee, as well as ordinary committee members.

-Agenda:
+**Agenda:**

 - Quick history of PUGS and activities during 2017
 - Presentation of Financial Accounts